 5. Replacing your Windows drive

-Setting up a new SSD in your PC as your main system drive can either be a cathartic fresh start with a clean copy of Windows, or mean copious amounts of housekeeping to move all your files over, redownload your Steam library, and catch up on all the latest updates.
+To make your rig the best gaming PC around, you’ll need to set up Windows (or perhaps another Linux-based operating system).
+This is best done as a cathartic fresh start with a clean copy of Windows, but that requires copious amounts of housekeeping to move all your files over, potentially redownload your Steam library, and catch up on all the latest updates.
 Fortunately, a little program called Macrium Reflect can get you back to gaming in no time, provided you’ve installed an SSD with enough space.

 Once you’ve downloaded and installed Macrium Reflect, it will analyse your system and identify all the attached drives and relevant partitions.
 Your boot drive contains the C: partition, but if you want to double check, right-click the Windows icon in the bottom left of your desktop and click Disk Management.
 This will also display the drives in your PC and you can match them up by right-clicking on a drive and checking its Properties.